 Household Refuse collection:

 From the 15th of November 2010, Ceredigion County Council will, on every other week, collect your general rubbish (In Black Bags) however food waste ( put into the green caddies ) and Re-cycling bags will be collected weekly - Take a look at the Ceredigion County Council web site: New collection Information for Information as to when your general, black bag rubbish is collected or phone CCC : 01970 633010 or 01545 572572

 Excessive Rubbish and Household Rubbish that is put out on the wrong day or week will be removed and cleaned up to the Tenants cost.

-This attached web site Information on Mold and Condensation gives good advice if you have mold in your property - The main reasons are due to condensation and bad ventilation leading to problems of mold.
+This attached web site Information on Mould and Condensation gives good advice if you have mould in your property - The main reasons are due to condensation and bad ventilation leading to problems of mould.
 A lack of heating can be a main cause but also rising heat and condensation escaping from the kitchen, bathroom and equally you being in your bedroom overnight, can all have an effect to the humidity level within.
-In an 8-hour period of sleep, you could produce up to 3 pints of water vapor !
+In an 8-hour period of sleep, you could produce up to 3 pints of water vapour !

 would suggest the following:

 1. Rooms within the property must be well ventilated, as early in the day as possible, open the room door a little so that a flow of air can travel between and through the rooms.

 2. Regularly wipe away the condensation from the window area with kitchen towel or a high absorbent cloth.

 3. Check behind static items of furniture – Dead air against an outside wall can create mould.

 4. Treat any identified mould with un-diluted bleach applied to a cloth, wipe the area leave for 5 minutes and then rinse off with clean warm water – Taking care to protect your hands with gloves and not to splash bleach onto your clothing.